 Stories of Impact

-In 2016, the Arizona Community Foundation of Sedona awarded competitive grants to the 44 nonprofit organizations listed below.
-Details about how the organizations will use their funding are included in a list of funded projects.
+In 2018, the Arizona Community Foundation of Sedona awarded competitive grants to the 41 nonprofit organizations listed below.

 - Gardens for Humanity